cbarraco/scripts/README.md

 getweather
 ==========

-Gets the current weather conditions from Google
+Gets the current weather conditions from accuweather.com

 Dependencies
 ------------